twilio/workshop/docs/static_apps.rst

 SMS Follow-Up
 --------------

-Using the `Sms`_ verb, you can send SMS messages right after your call has ended.
+Using the `Sms`_ verb you can send SMS messages right after your call has ended.

 .. code-block:: xml